CityofToronto/bdit_data-sources/volumes/README.md

 - **Safety analysis**:
   - Traffic count data can be used to identify crash rates, and help safety engineers develop countermeasures to improve safety on the roadway.
   - Traffic counts that include speeds are used in speed limit enforcement efforts, highlighting peak speeding periods to optimise speed camera use and educational efforts and traffic safety analysis.
-  - The use of nonmotorized travel data and information supports analysis regarding the impacts to the transportation network (on volumes and safety) resulting from the use of bicycles as an alternative travel method
+  - The use of non-motorized travel data and information supports analysis regarding the impacts to the transportation network (on volumes and safety) resulting from the use of bicycles as an alternative travel method
 - **Environmental impact analysis**: Traffic count data can be used to estimate emissions from vehicles, and assess the impact of transportation on air quality and noise pollution.
 - **Economic analysis**: Traffic count data can be used to estimate the economic impact of transportation on a region, such as the number of jobs supported by transportation infrastructure or the amount of revenue generated by transportation-related businesses.
 - **Traffic management**: TMC data is also collected to find the intersection’s level of service.
 TMC data is used in other types of analysis related to the overall performance of an intersection too.
 It can be used to optimize traffic signal timings, manage traffic flow during special events or emergencies, and plan detours for road construction projects
 - **Land use planning** : Traffic count data can be used to help city planners make decisions about zoning and land use patterns, such as determining the appropriate mix of commercial and residential development.
 - **Other uses of traffic data** include project and resource allocation programming;operations and emergency evacuation; capacity and congestion analysis; traffic forecasts; project evaluation; pavement design;  cost allocation studies; estimating the economic benefits of highways; preparing vehicle size and weight enforcement plans; freight movement activities; pavement and bridge management systems, etc.

-## **Open Data**
+## Open Data

-### **King Street Pilot**
+### King Street Pilot

 For the King Street Transit Pilot, the below volume datasets were released.
 The first is [ATR counts](#automated-traffic-recorders-atrs) from before the start of the pilot, tagged to the City's Centreline layer, while the other two are from [Miovision](miovision) permanent count cameras and are georeferenced by intersection: